mpt-c-data/mpt-c/README.md

 ## Gradient Explosion

 Due to very difficult dataset.
 Gradient explosion is very common.
 While training the neural Network the user may notice NAN in the loss.
+This can only be avoided by certain conditions:

+1. Trying different learning rates.

+2. Multiple random intialization of the trainig.

+The Neural Networks on this dataset were trained with 100's of different random initizlization and combination of learning rate to achieve the desired result.